 Today, rather than being a behavior driven by survival, jealousy is more of a psychological and ego-driven phenomenon.
 However, the emotion of jealousy can be so strong that some people say they feel like they are “about to die.”
 We all genuinely desire security.
 Everyone desires to be cherished and desired.
 We fear losing the people we care about while also being terrified of being rejected, not liked, and not accepted.
 These sorrowful emotions are normal.
 Yet again, if the jealousy is excessive, it is most likely the result of insecurities.
 Insecurity and jealousy in relationships can have many different root causes, but they all start with poor self-esteem.

 How to Handle Intense Feelings of Jealousy

-Here are some techniques that can assist deal with jealousy in your relationship, if you frequently feel envious:
+Here are some techniques that can help you deal with jealousy in your relationship if you frequently feel envious:

 #1.
 Heal the Scars and the Triggers